decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 The difference between log replication and set replication can be seen when there are two or more writers.
 For example if two writers need to decide which one wrote first (say they both want to swap money on an [AMM](https://arxiv.org/pdf/2102.11350.pdf)) then log replication will provide an ordering of these two transactions but set replication cannot do this.

-### Implementing Set Replication via Locked Broadcast: its linear and works in asynchrony
+### Implementing Set Replication via Locked Broadcast: it is linear and works in asynchrony

 Log replication requires solving multi-shot agreement and even one agreement may take $f+1$ rounds in the worst case in synchrony and have infinite executions in asynchrony.
-Moreover, even one agreement needs $\Omega(f^2)$ messages is the worst case for omission failures and beyond.
+Moreover, even one agreement needs $\Omega(f^2)$ messages in the worst case for omission failures and beyond.
 In previous posts [we showed](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) how to solve [log replication](https://decentralizedthoughts.github.io/2022-11-24-two-round-HS/) via a repeated application of [locked broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) in the Byzantine setting.

 Set replication is an easier problem.
 In the asynchronous Byzantine setting, it can be implemented as a single instance of *locked broadcast*: